Tui All Purpose Lawn Seed

 Be the first to write a review

-All Tui Superstrike Turf lawn seed varieties feature a unique treatment which encourages fast establishment of lawn seed, so you can see results in as little as seven days.
-This industry leading treatment also protects the seed from common fungal diseases during establishment and reduces bird theft.
-It includes an additive which effectively binds the treatment to the seed, minimising dust.
+All Tui LawnForce® Superstrike® Lawn Seed varieties feature a unique treatment which encourages fast establishment of lawn seed, so you can see results in as little as seven days^.
+This industry leading treatment also protects the seed from common fungal diseases during establishment, reduces bird theft and includes an additive to minimise dust.

 750g covers approx. 30 square metres.